Does Medicare Cover Dental Implants

 Does Medicare Cover Dental Implants?

-Only Medicare Part A and Medicare part B indeed cover dental implants.
-However, if you want to have dental implants coverage, you must purchase a Medicare Advantage Plan (also called Medicare Part C).
+Only Medicare Part A and Medicare Part B indeed cover dental implants.
+However, if you want to have dental implant coverage, you must purchase a Medicare Advantage Plan (also called Medicare Part C).
 This plan allows you to access Medicare Part A and Part B benefits.

 Private insurance companies can also offer Medicare Advantage plans if they contract with Medicare.